Networking Information

 Welcome to the Rett Syndrome Association of Illinois.
 We are dedicated to developing awareness and understanding of, and furthering the advancement of research for Rett Syndrome.
 Rett Syndrome Association of Illinois (RSAI) serves as a support system, and provides resources for families and friends.

-SEDOL, Special Education District of Lake County- Parent Mentor Project
+SEDOL, Special Education District of Lake County- Parent Support Group Resources

 Contact: Priscilla Cuba, Parent Mentor at 847-548-2577 x 36